ophian/ophian.github.io/_posts/2020-12-17-Serendipity-Styx-3.2.0-released.md

   - Improved "pure" theme for some special cases
   - Added the new "**B46 [Black Edition]**" bootstrap theme for latest 4.5.3 release.
 The expected bootstrap 4.6.0 version did not make it in time.
   - Added the new "**PSG**" theme example, for a theme based start grid page.
-  - Fixed some buggy WebP variation image cases which might have hit you playing around (read the changelog on how to react)
+  - Fixed some buggy WebP variation image edge cases which might have hit you playing around (read the ChangeLog on how to react)
   - Improved the media grid in filter(ed) lists, and to remember per User Cookie
-  - Iconize several backend instances for viewability, **like**: MediaLibrary filtered status in the media toolbar, **and** stackable Plugins by their status, **and** for hotlink media shares to ML backend media properties, **and** for "has hidden suboption(s)" plugins option placeholders
+  - Iconized several backend instances for viewability, **like**: MediaLibrary filtered status in the media toolbar, **and** stackable Plugins by their status, **and** for hotlink media shares to ML backend media properties, **and** for "has hidden suboption(s)" plugins option placeholders
   - Added lots of improvements and bug fixes for PHP methods, language constants, core plugins, and/or other internal methods.
-Ask for help on language system!
+Ask for help on future language system changes!
   - Upgrade some libraries, like the basic Rich Text Editor, etc.
   - and more!